 Though this plan does come with the slowest internet offering, you can upgrade at any time.
 AT&T makes it easy for you to do this by logging into your account online and changing packages, as you do this, you'll see how these adjustments affect your monthly bill.
 However, to ensure that nothing goes awry, be sure to check your bill every billing cycle.

-AT&T U-Verse Triple Play - Internet, TV, and Phone
+U-Verse Triple Play

 If you also want home phone service, U-Verse has you covered with this bundle option.
 This plan builds on the U-Verse TV + internet one with its digital home phone offering.
 Similar to the other U-Verse plan, it requires a one-year commitment and you can lock into your price during U-Verse promotional periods for two years.